koding/koding/docs/docs/vms-communication/index.md

     `ping ${aws_instance.db-server.public_ip}`

-    This is the actual ping command, we ping the second instance here using the same attribute.
+    This is the actual ping command, we ping the second instance here using the same `public_ip` attribute.

 #### Result

 After building our stack, we can check **web-server** instance building logs to see the results of our `user_data` commands.
 As you can see the ping command ran successfully using the **db-server** IP as intended.

+> If you can not see the **building logs** of an instance, you can always click on VM settings (the three dots beside the VM name) and click on **Show Logs**

 ![Ping command][1]